Nick-Huettl/SOC-Automation-Project/README.md

 This was done by attempting several failed RDP logins into the Windows 11 machine.

- I verified these events by using the 'EventCode=4625' query to narrow the logs down to unsuccessful Window logon attempts.
+ I verified these events by using the 'EventCode=4625' query to narrow the logs down to unsuccessful Windows logon attempts.

 <img width="1713" height="903" alt="FailedAttemptsRDPTest" src="https://github.com/user-attachments/assets/ac9bd3f3-5fe2-462f-b00e-18034010249b" />